Bada (singer): 2016–2017: 20th anniversary debut project

-2019–present: Off The Record
+2019–2020: Off The Record

-On October 14, 2019, Wave Nine announced Bada's comeback with a single title "Off The Record" set to release for October 24.
+On October 14, 2019, Wave Nine announced Bada's comeback with a single title "Off The Record", which released on October 24.

 On April 19, 2020, Bada teamed up with 33 singers to release a remake song of Yang Hee-eun's "Evergreen" for the medical professionals around the world fighting COVID-19 and also to mark the 60th anniversary of the April 19 Revolution.

+2022–present: Singles

+On August 11, 2022, after 3 years of break, Bada released her comeback single titled "localized heavy rain", her second single under Wavenine Entertainment.

+On December 22, 2023, Bada released her christmas single "Not for sale this christmas".
+The song featured vocals from fellow S.E.S member Eugene.

+On April 25, 2024, Bada released her single titled "PING @.@", featuring Truedy.
+Later that year, on December 2, 2024, Bada released the single "Let Me Be the Sea", a song about gratitude, peace, and prayer.

 Personal life

-On January 13, 2017, her agency confirmed that she would marry a franchise restaurant owner nine years her junior.
+On January 13, 2017, her agency confirmed that she would marry a franchise restaurant owner eleven years her junior.
 Her wedding was held in Seoul on March 23, 2017.
 On August 30, 2020, Bada posted a letter on her fancafe announcing her pregnancy.
 On September 7, 2020, she gave birth to her first child, a daughter.